-Using a small 1cc tuberculin syringe, Botox is injected with and a very short and narrow 32 guage needle.
-It works only where it is injected so treating an upper forehead zone for example might require 8 tiny injections while the lower forehead and frown lines between the eyebrows might require 6.
+Using a small 1cc tuberculin syringe, Botox is injected with and a very short and narrow 32 gauge needle.
+It works only where it is injected so treating an upper forehead zone, for example, might require 8 tiny injections while the lower forehead and frown lines between the eyebrows might require 6.
 There is no preoperative preparation needed and the patient can resume normal activities right away.
 The effect of the Botox can be seen in 5-7 days and usually last around 3-4 months.
 The sooner a patient starts, the more likely that the areas being treated with be wrinkle free.

 Once a deep wrinkle has been established, Botox alone will not be able to eradicate it.
-Fillers require local anesthetic because otherwise the injections would be too uncomfortable.
-Local anesthetic is placed around the relevant nerves and once the area is numb the filler is placed and smoothed out.
+Fillers require local anesthetic because otherwise, the injections would be too uncomfortable.
+A local anesthetic is placed around the relevant nerves and once the area is numb the filler is placed and smoothed out.
 The area injected can sometimes swell the night of and the day after so we advise patients to plan accordingly.
-Filler placement is effective for around 6 months and because HLA is naturally occurring in skin, it actually recruits the body's own collagen to the area injected do the treated areas look better and better over time.
+Filler placement is effective for around 6 months and because HLA is naturally occurring in the skin, it actually recruits the body's own collagen to the area injected do the treated areas look better and better over time.

 A Customized Approach Sets Dr. Stanton Apart

 We are not and never will be a "dental spa".
 We believe in being the best at what we do and not trying to gift wrap or dress it up with irrelevant services.
 There are many qualified dermatologists and plastic surgeons performing botox and fillers in Fort Lauderdale.